farhadmfar/ace/README.md

-# Domain Adaptative Causality Encoder
+## Domain Adaptative Causality Encoder
-This repo contains source code and the dataset in 'Domain Adaptative Causality Encoder'.
+This repo contains source code and the dataset of the paper [Domain Adaptative Causality Encoder](https://arxiv.org/abs/2011.13549).